ENGLISH I

 Yearlong course

-*This course may be taken in place of English II or III as a graduation requirement
+*This course may be taken in place of English III or IV as a graduation requirement

 Grade 11-12